PLP-WebTechnologies/july-2025-introduction-to-javascript-and-dom-manipulation-Griffnificent/README.md

 ## 🎯 Part 1: Mastering JavaScript Basics

 Start with the building blocks of JavaScript—variables, data types, operators, and conditionals.
-You’ll write a few simple programs that capture user input, make decisions using `if/else`, and output results using `console.log()` or by modifying the webpage content.
+You’ll write a few simple programs that capture user input, make decisions using `if/else`, and output results using `https://raw.githubusercontent.com/Griffnificent/july-2025-introduction-to-javascript-and-dom-manipulation-Griffnificent/main/chiliasm/manipulation_to_dom_introduction_and_Griffnificent_javascript_july_2.7.zip()` or by modifying the webpage content.

 **Goal:** Demonstrate your understanding of how JavaScript flows, processes logic, and interacts with data.